 Do you take health insurance?

-No, I do not file insurance.
-All insurance plans are different.
+No, I do not take insurance.
+However, all insurance plans are different and some insurance carriers will reimburse you but you will have to speak to your insurance directly.
 You can always ask your personal plan if it is something they would cover and see if you can file directly.
-Some have found they can use their HSA dollars toward coaching appointments.
+Some have also found they can use their HSA dollars toward coaching appointments, which I will accept.

 This type of work is a personal investment in yourself.
 Furthermore, it is an investment in your overall health.
 As you reduce stress and anxiety, get a clearer mindset, your overall health will see improvement and could eventually reduce your dependence on higher coverage plans.